The V&A's Computer Art Collections

 The V&A's holdings range from early experiments with analogue computers and mechanical devices, to examples of contemporary software-based practices that produce digital prints and computer-generated drawings.
 The earliest work in the collection dates from 1952 and is a long exposure photograph of electronic beams on an analogue computer, by artist Ben Laposky.

-More recently the V&A acquired the 2008 digital inkjet print e4708, which is nearly two metres long and was created using pixel mapping software designed by American artist Mark Wilson.
+In 2008, the V&A acquired the digital inkjet print e4708, which is nearly two metres long and was created using pixel mapping software designed by American artist Mark Wilson.

 The collection consists predominately of two-dimensional works on paper, such as plotter drawings, screenprints, inkjet prints, laser prints and photographs, as well as artists' books, from around the world.
 Early practitioners of computer art were working in Britain, France, Germany, and Spain, as well as the United States, Japan and South America.